macloo/python-beginners/flask/part5_deploy/README.md

 heroku apps:create students-flask
 ```

 Heroku applications must have a unique name, so if yours is taken, you will need to choose another name.
 It does not need to match your app folder name.
+Here I have used *students-flask*.

 The command will return the **web address** of your app: https://students-flask.herokuapp.com/

 You'll *register* the app only *once.*

-Before you *push to Heroku,* make sure all changes are *committed* (in the GitHub Desktop app).
+**IMPORTANT:** Before you *push to Heroku,* make sure all changes are *committed* (in the GitHub Desktop app).

 Then at the bash prompt (`$`), type: